 Rodriguez, H., W. Diaz, J. Santos, B.E.
 Aguirre (2006b).
 “Communicating Risk and Uncertainty: Science, Technology, and Disasters at the Crossroads”.
 Handbook of Disaster Research.
 H. Rodriguez, E. Quarantelli, R. R. Dynes.
 NY, Springer: 476-488.

 Scanlon, J. (2006).
 “Unwelcome Irritant or Useful Ally?
 The Mass Media in Emergencies”.
 Handbook of Disaster Research.
 H. Rodriguez, E. Quarantelli, R. R. Dynes.
 NY, Springer: 413-429.

 Select Bipartisan Committee to Investigate the Preparation for and Response to Hurricane Katrina (2006).
 “A Failure of Initiative”.
 Washington, D.C., US House of Representatives.

 * I use the term prediction throughout this post since I am referring to the cases where a particular event was said to occur within a discrete time frame in a certain location.
-Please see the post just previous to this in which I distinguish forecasting from prediction.
+Please see this post in which I distinguish forecasting from prediction.